-RWMP and exemption applications must be supported by enough information to enable the regulator to make a decision.
+RWMP applications must be supported by enough information to enable the regulator to make a decision.
 The regulator will assess the application against the requirements of the Act and relevant regulatory guidelines, taking into account any applicable water quality standards, the intended uses and the potential public health risks associated with the scheme.
 If insufficient information is contained in the application, the regulator may issue a notice requesting additional information.
 This will affect the decision timeframes.

 Specifically, RWMP applications are assessed against the relevant criteria detailed in Chapter 3 of the Recycled Water Management Plan and Validation Guidelines.